tomgeorge/eca/docs/protocol.md

 ### Chat stop prompt (➡️)

-A client notification telling server to stop the current chat prompt with LLM if running.
+A client notification for server to stop the current chat prompt with LLM if running.
 This will stop LLM loops or ignore subsequent LLM responses so other prompts can be trigerred.

 _Notification:_